kakearney/ecopathlite-pkg/README.md

 If your model already includes input pedigree data, those numbers can be found in the EcopathGroupPedigree dataset, part of the second output structure returned by `mdb2ewein`.
 However, I haven't yet written any tools to rearrange this data into the proper format, so it's probably easiest to just set your pedigree array up manually.

 The `pedigree` input variable should be an ngroup x 6 array, where ngroup is the number of groups in your model, with columns corresponding to the B, PB, QB, DC, EE, and GE variables, respectively.
 For this example, lets assume a 20% uncertainty on all biomass (B), production rate (PB), and growth efficiency (GE) variables, and a 10% uncertainty for the diet composition components.
-I like to use a small value as a placeholder for those variables that are unknown in the original model (and hence do not need a corresponding pedigree value, in this case, QB and EE:
+The pedigree values assigned to unknown parameters (in this case, all QB and EE values) will not be used; I like to use a small number as a placeholder for these.

 ```matlab
 ped = repmat([0.2 0.2 0.001 0.1 0.001 0.2], In.ngroup, 1);